DarkPhoenix42/LearningGitBash/FraczWriteups/Writeups/master.md

-This exercise can be passed simply by doing git verify
+This exercise can be passed simply by doing `git verify`.